COVID-19 Sanitation Procedures

 UPDATE – April 9, 2020

 In the days since this blog post was first written, the 4P Foods team and our partners have been hard at work helping feed the most vulnerable members of our community – from farmers to urban families.
 We’re helping to lead the Mid-Atlantic Food Resilience and Access Coalition (MAFRAC) to address the weaknesses in our food system exposed by the COVID-19 pandemic.
 From empowering local organizations, food banks, and institutions to helping small farms and companies connect to people who need good food, MAFRAC is behind so many food access success stories.
-Visit mafrac.com and read about our Emergency Food + Farm Fund for Greater DMV/VA to learn how you can help.
+To learn more about ways to help, visit mafrac.com and read about our Emergency Food + Farm Fund for Greater DMV/VA (The donation page is no longer active, however, we’d like to once again say thank you for your generous support).